What Does NxGen MDx Screen For?

 Multiple Sulfatase Deficiency

 What Your Test Results Mean:

-Carriers typically show no symptoms of multiple sulfatase deficiency; however, carriers are at an increased risk of having a child with multiple sulfatase deficiency (MSD).
+Test results indicate that you are a carrier of multiple sulfatase deficiency (MSD).
 Carriers typically show no symptoms.
 Risk for current or future pregnancies is dependent on your partner’s carrier status.
 Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.

-Multiple sulfatase deficiency is an inherited lysosomal storage disorder.
+Multiple sulfatase deficiency (MSD) is an inherited lysosomal storage disorder.
 The disorder prevents the cells in the body from properly processing a group of enzymes called sulfatases, which help to break down substances containing sulfates, including a variety of sugars, fats, and hormones.
 There are three major types of MSD, categorized by age of onset: neonatal, late-infantile, and juvenile.
 The neonatal form is most severe.
 Symptoms appear soon after birth and include seizures, developmental delay, slow growth, movement problems, ichthyosis (dry, scaly skin), hypertrichosis (excess hair growth), skeletal problems (including scoliosis and joint stiffness), and coarse facial features.
-Affected children can also have hearing loss, an enlarged liver and spleen, and coarse facial features.
-This disease does shorten life expectancy; affected individuals generally survive only a few years after symptoms appear.
+Affected children can also have hearing loss, an enlarged liver and spleen, and heart abnormalities.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results